greazleay/vehicle-api/README.md

 ## About

-This is a Simple CRUD API that manages information about Vehicles, with built-in Authentication protecting some routes.
+This is a Simple Go CRUD API that manages information about Vehicles, most routes are protected with JWT Authentication.

 ## Authors